remix-run/remix/docs/components/scroll-restoration.md

 # `<ScrollRestoration>`

-This component will emulate the browser's scroll restoration on location changes after [`loader`][loader]s have completed.
+This component will emulate the browser's scroll restoration on location changes after [`loader`][loader]s have been completed.
 This ensures the scroll position is restored to the right spot, at the right time, even across domains.

 You should only render one of these, right before the [`<Scripts/>`][scripts_component] component.